Scrum framework includes five central Scrum meetings: sprint planning, backlog grooming, daily Scrum, sprint review, and sprint retrospective.

 - Demonstrate to team members that nobody owns the plan but the team as a whole.

 To support the daily standup initiative, consider implementing a communication plan to build healthier communication among team members, and work on team’s accountability, whether you work remotely, in office, or in a hybrid mode.
+In addition, for those who work remotely, it will be convenient to control the process with a service such as remote team software.
+Bordio can provide the best collaboration tools for remote teams.

 Scrum Meeting #4: Sprint Review